The Heart-Healthy Benefits of Exercise: 10 Reasons to Stay Active

 6. Improves Circulation

-7. Lowers Stress and Enhances Mental Health
+7. Reduces Stress and Enhances Mental Health

 8. Regulates Blood Sugar Levels

-9. Has Improved Sleep Quality
+9. Improves Sleep Quality

-10. Improves Overall Cardiovascular Endurance
+10. Enhances Cardiovascular Endurance

 How Much Exercise Does Your Heart Need?